An Interview with Karine Rayson

 What was unexpected in the process?

-One of the difficulties I experienced moving onshore was the frustration around getting approval for a rental property.
+One of the difficulties I experienced moving onshore was frustration with getting approval for a rental property.
 I did not have a rental ledger to qualify for the tenancy application.

 After a life on the water, how did you choose where to settle?